nataliehman/academic-kickstart-hugo-portfolio/content/project/designing-interface-smart-devices/index.md

 ## Conclusion

-This course has given me the opportunity to learn about the UX framework by working on a practical project.
-It was a fun learning experience, and I enjoyed collaborating with people from different job experiences.
+This project has given me the opportunity to learn about the UX framework, which was a fun learning experience.
+I also enjoyed collaborating with people from different job experiences.

 Although the project is conceptual, it was a challenge to design for smart devices as I am not a smart device user.
-Furthermore, this course has developed my knowledge and understanding on the challenges designers have when creating experiences for smart devices.
+Furthermore, it has developed my knowledge and understanding on the challenges designers have when creating experiences for smart devices.